-- 4.1 GRAP 104 Financial Instruments sets out the requirements and guidelines for the impairment of financial assets subsequently carried at amortised cost. - 4.2 GRAP 104.46 "All financial assets measured at amortised cost, or cost, are subject to an impairment review..."
+- 4.1 GRAP 104 Financial Instruments sets out the requirements and guidelines for the impairment of financial assets subsequently carried at amortised cost. - 4.2 GRAP 104.46 "All financial assets measured at amortised cost, or cost, are subject to an impairment review in accordance with paragraphs .57 to 64." - 4.3 GRAP 104.57 "An entity shall assess at the end of each reporting period whether there is any objective evidence that a financial asset or group of financial assets is impaired.
+If any such evidence exists, the entity shall apply paragraphs .61 to .63 (for financial assets carried at amortised cost) and paragraph .64 (for financial assets carried at cost) to determine the amount of any impairment loss."